kragen/dumbfts/README.md

 Lucene.

-So, to find a term in a 2.0-gibibyte index segment, we start reading through the skip file (346 kibibytes in my example case), and stop as soon as we find something later than the term, on average a little over halfway through.
+So, to find a term in a 2.0-gibibyte index segment, we start reading through the skip file (1.3 mebibytes in my example case), and stop as soon as we find something later than the term, on average a little over halfway through.
 At that point we open the index segment, seek to the last posting mentioned in the skip file before the term we’re